 Employing staff is one of the core influencers of any small business' success.
 Great staff members who work together can contribute enormously to the company, while poor staff training and choices can easily drain resources.
 That's why it's so important to choose the right team members, communicate with them, and make sure that you get the most out of them.
-Here are some of our tips.
+Here are five tips for leaders on how to increase staff productivity.

 Clearly Define Responsibilities and Expectations